shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 These settings were selected based on best practices from the literature and are now included in the Supplementary Material for full reproducibility.
 We appreciate the reviewer’s attention to detail, and we will make sure all loss configurations are clearly described in the final version.

-### 8. Figure S9 confusion matrix

-You're absolutely right — Figure S9 mistakenly includes classes absent from the test set.
-We will correct the figure to only show evaluated classes, ensuring a consistent and interpretable confusion matrix.
+**d) Confusion matrix and absent classes in Figure S9** We agree that showing classes absent from the test set in the confusion matrix can be misleading.
+This occurred because the matrix was auto-generated using the full class list rather than filtered to match the test set.
+We will update Figure S9 to display only classes present during testing, ensuring that the matrix reflects meaningful confusion patterns and removing misleading zero-diagonal rows.

 We appreciate the reviewer’s thoughtful comments and are committed to implementing these improvements in the final version.